grenaud/dice/README.md

 # 2-Pop model: input data format

 The input data for the 2-pop method is a file that should have at least four columns.
 Each row in the file denotes a particular configuration of ancestral reads, derived read and anchor/contaminant allele frequencies.
-An example row would be:
+All columns should be separated by tabs.
+Here is an example row:

 3	5	0.48	8